 What You Can Do

-If you received a counterfeit book that was purchased on Amazon.com and given to you as a gift or on the job, fill out the form on this page.
+If your interested in learning more about a class action for counterfeit books, fill out the form on this page.
 One of the attorneys handling this investigation may then reach out to you directly to explain more about a lawsuit and why you could be owed money.

 What’s the Catch?